V4Fire/Client/src/core/component/functional/README.md

 # core/component/functional

-This module provides an API to create functional components.
+This module provides an API for creating functional components.
-Please note that V4Fire has its own cross-platform implementation of functional components.
+It should be noted that V4Fire has its own implementation of cross-platform functional components available as well.

 ## What differences between regular and functional components?

-The main difference between functional components and regular components is that the template of a functional component is never automatically updated when the state of this component changes.
-In fact, such components are rendered once and can only be re-rendered if any of their non-functional parent components update the state.
+The main difference between regular and functional components is how they handle template updates.
+In regular components, the template is automatically updated whenever the component's state changes.
+However, in functional components, the template is rendered only once and will not automatically update when the component's state changes.
+Instead, a functional component will be re-rendered only when one of its non-functional parent components updates.

-Another difference is that we can optionally disable watching for some component properties or events if this component is created as a functional one.
-Typically, this is done by passing the `functional: false` option to one of the component property or method decorators.
+Additionally, functional components provide the option to disable watching for certain component properties or events.
+This can be done by using the `functional: false` option when applying property or method decorators to the component.
+By disabling watching for specific properties or events, the performance of functional components can be optimized.

 ### Why are functional components called like that?

-Technically, such components are represented as ordinary functions that accept input parameters (component props, etc.), have their own context (a state), but are executed only once during rendering.
+Functional components are called like that because they are essentially represented as ordinary functions.
+These functions accept input parameters, such as component props, and have their own context or state.
+However, what sets them apart from regular components is that they are executed only once during rendering.

 ## Why are functional components needed?

-Such components are faster to initialize and render than regular ones.
+They are faster to initialize and render compared to regular components.
-If there are many such components on the page, then the performance gain can be quite noticeable.
+As a result, if there are many functional components on a page, the performance gain can be quite noticeable.

 ## When should functional components be used?

-When a component template does not physically change its markup depending on the state of the component.
+When a component template remains unchanged regardless of the component's state.
-However, you can still use component modifiers to affect how the template is shown.
+Mind, you can still use component modifiers to alter the appearance of the template.
-For example, you can hide it or show only a certain part.
-This works because modifiers are always set as regular CSS classes to the root component node.
+For instance, you can hide or display specific portions of the template.
+This is possible because modifiers are always assigned as regular CSS classes to the root component element.

 ## When should you not use functional components?

-There is a simple rule: if your component changes its markup depending on the state, for example, it receives data from the network and displays it, then a functional component is not suitable for you.
+There is a fundamental rule to keep in mind: if your component's markup is dependent on the state, such as retrieving and displaying data from the network, then a functional component may not be the best option for you.

-Also, functional components don't play well with long CSS animations.
+Additionally, functional components may not work seamlessly with lengthy CSS animations.
-The problem is that if any of the non-functional parents of such a component changes the state, then all of its child functional components will be re-created, and animations in progress will be reset.
+The issue arises when any non-functional parent of such a component undergoes a state change, causing all child functional components to be recreated.
+Consequently, any ongoing animations will be reset.

-## How is a component updated if its non-functional parent is updated?
+## How is a functional component update when its non-functional parent component updates?

-In such situations, a simple strategy is used - the component is destroyed and re-created.
+In scenarios where a component's non-functional parent undergoes an update, a common strategy is employed: the component is first destroyed and then recreated.
-When creating a new component, it usually reuses the state of the past.
+During the creation of the new component, it typically retains the state from the previous instance.

-In simple terms, if you change any property in the old component, then it will be the same in the new one.
+In simple terms, if any properties were modified in the previous component, these modifications will carry over to the new component.
-But we can decorate this behavior using the special options of decorators.
+Nonetheless, we can enhance this behavior by utilizing the special options available in decorators.

 ## How to create a functional component?

 There are two ways to declare a functional component.

-1. Pass the `functional: true` option to the `@component` decorator when registering the component.
+1. By including the `functional: true` option when registering the component using the `@component` decorator.
-   Note that this option is inherited from parent component to child component, unless you explicitly override it.
+   It is important to note that this option is inherited from the parent component to the child component, unless explicitly overridden.

    ```typescript
    import iData, { component } from 'components/super/i-data/i-data';